What is FASM

 Introduction

+FASM is a 32-bit, open-source, cross-platform assembler, targeting the IA-32 and x86-64 architectures (in addition, FASMARM - in unofficial port of FASM, targets the ARM architecture).
+There are builds for different platforms, including DOS, Windows and Linux.
 Each build differs only on the platform under which the compiler is expected to operate, but all builds share common characteristics, like for instance, the capability of developing applications for the Windows platforms on a Linux machine, and vice versa.

 Although FASM is made by one person (Tomasz Grysztar, aka Privalov), it is a very powerful tool, capable for managing complex, real-life projects.